-Katniss, is, of course, the main character of the Hunger Games trilogy, and simply the most kickbutt female character in all history.
-Her straightforward, honest voice in the books changed the concept of first person female characters in YA.
+Katniss, is the main character of The Hunger Games trilogy and the most kickbutt female character in all history.
+Her straightforward, immediate voice changed our idea of first person female characters in YA literature.

-Not only is she tough beyond anything, but she's also virtuous.
+Not only is Katniss tough beyond anything, but she's also virtuous.
 All the characters notice it.
 Even Peeta points it out.
-Also, ever noticed how little she cusses in the books?
-Yeah.
+She's devoted to the few people she trusts, and she follows her own morals as best she can.
 That's some legitness.
 It takes a lot to be a tough and virtuous character.

-Admitably, I have a problem with her almost-cruelty when it comes to romance.
-But she shows an independence even there that is hugely admirable.
-And that exact lack of caring makes the fact that there is a love triangle in this series bearable.
+I do have a problem with her almost-cruelty when it comes to romance, but she shows an independence even there that is admirable.
+That exact lack of caring makes the fact that there is a love triangle in this series bearable.
 Because, as I've stated before, I don't like love triangles.

-The entire trilogy is from her perspective.
-That doesn't give me much to single out.
+The entire trilogy is from her perspective, so.

 Book One: “Only I keep wishing I could think of a way to… to show the Capitol they don’t own me.
 That I’m more than just a piece in their Games.”

 “I remember everything about you.
 You're the one who wasn't paying attention.”

 Book Two: "I wish I could freeze this moment, right here, right now, and live in it forever."

 Book Three: “The problem is, I can’t tell what’s real anymore, and what’s made up.”

 Ella from Ella Enchanted is a good strong female character.
 I like Wanda from The Host because she displays an altruism that I relate to.
 Alex Rider from the Alex Rider series is pretty cool, although I can't see him fitting in with any of these other characters.
 Then of course there are a ton of other minor characters I love in Harry Potter--like Fred Weasley.